Who needs a recreational boat license in British Columbia?

 - Do I need to have a driver’s license to get a boating license in British Columbia?

-No, a drivers license is not required to obtain the Pleasure Craft Operators Card.
-However to operate a watercraft you must carry your Pleasure Craft Operator Card on board with you.
+No, you do not need a driver's license to acquire the Pleasure Craft Operators Card.
+However, it is essential to have your Pleasure Craft Operator Card with you when you operate a watercraft..

 - Do you have to carry your card on you at all times?